adunning/adunning.github.io/_posts/2014-02-03-cte-on-the-mac.md

 To update the program in the future, follow the same technique as in step 4, but drag the update installer into the Terminal window rather than the original program installer.

-To update to a newer version of Wine, paste this into a Terminal window:
+To update to a newer version of Wine:

 ```shell
 brew update && brew upgrade